 “Our goal was always to get into management and development when the economy turned around,” Kristin Kutac Ward, president and CEO of Solutions Advisors, tells Senior Housing News.

 The project is expected to cost $59 million to complete, Kutac Ward says.
 Red Capital Partners provided a $36.4 million five-year construction loan, participating with a partner bank.
 Additional funding comes from $18 million in EB-5 financing, as well as equity provided by Solutions Advisors and Pike Senior Housing Partners LLC.

 Construction will take nearly two years, and the facility is scheduled to open its doors in October 2017, Kutac Ward says.

 Hamilton proved an underserved market prime for Solutions Advisors’ first development, she says, primarily because senior housing offerings in the area are limited.
-The community is the result of a joint venture between Pike Senior Housing Partners and Solvere Senior Living, the management arm of Solutions Advisors.
+The community is the result of a joint venture between Pike Senior Housing Partners and Solvere Living, the management arm of Solutions Advisors.